telerik/ajax-docs/controls/ajaxpanel/overview.md

 **Out-of-Panel Update**

-There are cases when you may want to update the controls inside a **RadAjaxPanel** by triggering a callback externally from other control on the page.The following approach is not recommended as **RadAjaxManager** can handle any complex scenarios.
+There are cases when you may want to update the controls inside a **RadAjaxPanel** by triggering a callback externally from other control on the page.
+The following approach is not recommended as **RadAjaxManager** can handle any complex scenarios.
 You can use asp:Panel controls and link them via **RadAjaxManager**'s settings.
 The same Panel may be set as both AJAX initiator and updated control, which will cause functionality similar to **RadAjaxPanel** .

 You need to call the**$find(<%RadAjaxPanel1.ClientID%>).ajaxRequest()** method (passing the necessary information as parameters to it) and then override the **RaisePostBackEvent** method or handle theRadAjaxPanel **AjaxRequest** server-side event to apply the changes. **Example 1** shows a sample implementation, which changes the background color of the panel.